Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/2 - ONE+/ONE+.md

 Various token characters may be used to separate the elements.
 The token character used determines how the nest level is affected.

+When nesting a child element beneath a multiple element line, the element that will become the parent is the most recent element at the nest level of the end of the line.

 The token characters used in multiple element definitions are as follows:

 , - Does not affect nest level